1. Why make a disclosure to the IRD?

 Documents that record communications between a lawyer and client will normally be privileged from disclosure.
 The scope of this privilege is often misunderstood and you should get advice about it.
 In addition tax advice documents from other tax advisers are protected from disclosure.
 There are complicated rules for claiming tax advice non disclosure which mean that you should get advice about that.
 In addition to these protections there are others such as that for documents involved in legal proceedings.

 9. What if the IRD wants to interview me or my client?

 An interview can be voluntary or compulsory.
 In the first the IRD will sometimes record the interview but in the second a taped record will always be made.
 A voluntary interview can be refused but it is often unwise to do that.
 A compulsory interview must be attended.
 The IRD can require that you answer questions on oath in a compulsory interview.
 You should be represented at any interview with IRD officers.
 If you are not, you can ask in a voluntary interview to break to take advice or ask to note a question for later reply once you have taken advice.
 In a compulsory interview this is more difficult and you should not really start such an interview without representation.

 10. Do I have to tell the IRD things that will incriminate me?

 There is only limited protection from self incrimination in a tax investigation.
 If the IRD asks for information you must give it truthfully even if that leads to a tax liability.
 Outside a compulsory interview you can refuse to answer questions which would tend to implicate you in criminal conduct such as tax evasion.
-The IRD cannot use the information you give in an compulsory interview to prosecute you unless you later contradict yourself.
-In that case your interview can be used as evidence of perjury.
+It is important to understand that anything you say in a voluntary interview can be used in evidence against you.
+However, the IRD cannot use the information you give in an compulsory interview to prosecute you unless you later contradict yourself.
+In that case your interview can only be used as evidence of perjury.